 Creating a dashboard in Excel can be quite simple with Analytics Edge.
 It’s really just a matter of downloading the right data and some easy formatting techniques.

 Before you begin, make sure to plan out your whole report.
 There is nothing worse than spending a lot of time preparing a dashboard only to discover that the data you need to show at the bottom won’t fit in the layout you’ve used at the top of the page.
 Remember that Excel uses rows and columns, and the row height and column width are constant across the entire page (see Building a Marketing Dashboard for other considerations).
+Consider using a different worksheet and the Camera tool (see below) to put an image of the widget in your report.

 The Widget Details